Migacz85/django_app/README.md

 login: test_account
 password: 1Testthis

-Its only allowed to change ticket status and see what is in admin page.

 ## Implemented features

 ### For users

 1. Upvoting button allows regular user to add/remove vote to bug or feature by simply clicking on it.
 	- To upvote a feature request, users need to pay
 2. Create ticket button allows regular user to add bug or feature by clicking on it.
 4. Comments on tickets,